SatbirTanda/sdl_ios_guides/docs/Getting In-Car Microphone Audio/index.md

 #### Ford HMI
 ![Ford Audio Pass Thru](assets/Ford_AudioPassThruPrompt.png)

-In order to know the currently supported audio capture capabilities of the connected head unit, please refer to `SDLRegisterAppInterfaceResponse.audioPassThruCapabilities`.
+In order to know the currently supported audio capture capabilities of the connected head unit, please refer to the `SDLRegisterAppInterfaceResponse.audioPassThruCapabilities` [documentation](https://smartdevicelink.com/en/docs/iOS/master/Classes/SDLRegisterAppInterfaceResponse/).

-!!! note
+!!!
+NOTE
 Currently, SDL only supports Sampling Rates of 16 khz and Bit Rates of 16 bit.
 !!!